Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 Technology as an Advantage: What Jim Collins Teaches Us

-In his books and studies on successful companies, Jim Collins (the well-known author of “From good to great”, etc.) offers a very insightful observation on the role of technology.
-He notes that companies that excel do not see technology as an end in itself, but as an accelerator of objectives that They already have them clear..
-In other words, technology is an “accelerator”: if an organization has the right people, the right culture, and the right strategy, then technology (whether AI or something else) will accelerate its success.
+In his books and studies on successful companies, Jim Collins (a well-known author of “From good to great”) has a very significant observation about the role of technology.
+He notes that companies that excel do not see technology as an end in itself, but as an accelerator of their goals.
+They already have them clear..
+In other words, technology is an “accelerant”: if an organization has the right people, the right culture, and the right strategy, then technology (whether AI or something else) will accelerate its success.
 But if these foundations are missing, technology alone cannot make a business great.

 Conclusion